Estimated Reading Time: 5 Minutes

-Any of these data breaches could have exposed a user’s personal data to a cybercriminal, which could then be used as the initial seed of an attempted identity theft.
+Any of these data breaches could have exposed a user’s personal data to a cybercriminal, which could then be used as the initial seed of identity theft.
 Remember, it only takes one piece of critical personal information in the hands of a cybercriminal to put you at risk personally.

 Although identity theft primarily takes place online, many of the initial signs that you have been targeted will become apparent in the real world.
 Indeed, the symptoms of identity theft often do not occur until after the data breach has already occurred.
 The cybercriminal will have spent some time selling your identity on, and then the perpetrator of the crimes will carry them out.
 All of the suspicious activities below could indicate that you have been the victim of identity theft.
 If two or more of these things happen, you can be certain you have.

 We have all been guilty of using a weak password at one time or another.
 If you use multiple websites regularly, it can be very tempting to use the same simple password for every site to make things easy.
 Of course, this is a terrible idea in relation to your online security.
 Establishing a strict password policy is your first line of defence against hackers.
 Always make sure that: